 By default, the stack navigator offers a familiar iOS and Android look and feel.
 New screens slide in from the right on iOS, and the default OS animation is used on Android.
 You can customize the animations to match your needs.

 This sample uses AsyncStorage to read (and save) the value of a previously signed user.
-If there’s a value, we read it and define that the user as initialized.
+If there’s a value, we read it and define the user as initialized.

-As you can see, the sendbird.connect(…) function call connects the device with the Sendbird servers via Websockets.
+As you can see, the sendbird.connect(…) function call connects the device with the Sendbird servers via websockets.
 If you see any error here, it is because the user ID selected is invalid, your Sendbird application ID is incorrect, the function is not defined, or because you’re not connected to the Internet.

 We suggest you check for any error code and inform your users.